5 Tips That Will Teach You How To Increase Internet Speed on PC

 No less than 14 total settings within Windows TCP Global Parameters can and should be adjusted from their default settings to best handle network traffic on your particular system.
 NetBooster automatically sets each of these to their optimal values.

-Alternately, by choosing “Customize advanced internet settings” you can manually adjust each value yourself.
-Within this interface, the “Restore original settings” button allows you to easily revert to NetBooster’s original configuration if after tweaking the settings you experience problems with the network.
+Alternately, by choosing “Customize Advanced Internet Settings”you can manually adjust each value yourself.
+Within this interface, the “Restore All to Orig” button allows you to easily revert to NetBooster’s original configuration if after tweaking the settings you experience problems with the network.
 In future articles and tips, we’ll walk through several of the features advanced users can access in NetBooster’s manual mode to finely adjust Internet settings to meet their specific network needs.

 Instead of putting up with the bitter indignity of an underperforming Internet stream, System Mechanic users can deploy NetBooster to help gain significant, welcome increases in Internet speeds, resulting in improved bit rate and picture quality of TCP-bound videos and games, less time in the dreaded “Buffer Zone,” faster downloads, snappier page loads, and an increased rate of large file transfer.